Dummi26/d26run/README.md

 For examples of this, see /examples/.

+Variables from your script(s) are accessible outside of scripts via [d26var:varname].

 ## With a config and with additional commands

 - If a config does not specify anything for run, you can use -- \[command] \[args] as normal.